 Even after you suggest that guests bring a cocktail to share, some undoubtedly will ask if there is anything else they can bring.
 Your answer to this question should be simple: “Yes!”

 Have a list of items ready and mention a few suggestions with various price points, such as noisemakers from the dollar store or an appetizer.
 Then, let the guests decide which to bring.

 Tip 5: Weigh the pros and cons of paper versus plastic

-Tip 6: Extend the life of your holiday decorations
+Tip 6: Extend the life of holiday decorations

 Your house is likely decorated for the December holidays, and those festive lights and decor can make an attractive backdrop for a New Year’s Eve party too.
-Even if the tree comes down early, consider keeping some of your lights or other decorations up through the first of the year.
+Even if the tree comes down early, consider keeping some lights or other decorations up through the first day of the year.

 Tip 7: Don’t forget the dollar store

-When you do need to go shopping, don’t forget that the dollar store is your best friend.
-If you decide to go the paper route for plates and cups, you can get what you need for cheap at the dollar store.
+If you go shopping, don’t forget that the dollar store is your best friend.
+You can get paper plates and cups for cheap.
 Plus, your local store likely has all the decorations, noisemakers and party favors you need.

 Tip 8: Don’t make a big meal

 Since New Year’s Eve parties tend to start later, skip the big meal.
 Your guests probably will eat dinner before arriving at your place.